Search

 6:00 p.m. – Reception and poster session at the United States Botanic Garden*

 *To attend the evening reception, registered attendees must pick up their name tags from the registration table at the National Museum of Natural History and attend the Symposium talks.
 Name tags must be shown to enter the U.S. Botanic Garden (USBG) for the reception.
 Registered attendees and others without Symposium name tags will not be admitted to the reception and no name tags will be distributed at the USBG.
+Name tag pick-up will only be available at 12:30pm-1:30pm and during the first break at 2:15pm.

 CALL FOR POSTERS: Poster presentations will be held during the evening reception at the U.S. Botanic Garden.
 Space is limited.
 To present a poster, you must attend in person.
-Abstracts must be submitted electronically before April 18, 2025.
+Abstracts must be submitted electronically before May 1, 2026.
 For more information, see the Call for Posters.